apache/spark/CONTRIBUTING.md

 The following environments are possible:

- * The "docker" environment (default): starts all dependencies required by full integration test-suite (postgres, mysql, celery, etc.).
+ * The `docker` environment (default): starts all dependencies required by full integration test-suite (postgres, mysql, celery, etc.).
 This option is resource intensive so do not forget to [Stop environment](#stopping-the-environment) when you are finished.
 This option is also RAM intensive and can slow down your machine.
- * The "kubernetes" environment: Runs airflow tests within a kubernetes cluster (requires KUBERNETES_VERSION and KUBERNETES_MODE variables).
+ * The `kubernetes` environment: Runs airflow tests within a kubernetes cluster (requires KUBERNETES_VERSION and KUBERNETES_MODE variables).
- * The "bare" environment:  runs airflow in docker without any external dependencies.
+ * The `bare` environment:  runs airflow in docker without any external dependencies.
    It will only work for non-dependent tests.
 You can only run it with sqlite backend.
 You can only enter the bare environment with `local_ci_enter_environment.sh` and run tests manually, you cannot execute `local_ci_run_airflow_testing.sh` with it.